umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/Module00_Introduction.md

 - To minimize distractions, we encourage participants to keep their audio muted (1) (unless actively asking a question).
 - To maximize engagement, we encourage participants to keep their video on.
-- **Chat** can be used to communicate to the group or to individuals.
 - Zoom's "non-verbal controls" are a useful way to interact
   - Depending on your version of Zoom you can access these either
     - in the **Reactions** button on you main Zoom window